 A number of the current rules are not suited to the digital processes envisaged by Te Au Reka.
 Changes to the rules are therefore required to enable Te Au Reka to be implemented in the District and High Courts.

-The paper covers rules within the scope of the Rules Committee.
+The paper covered rules within the scope of the Rules Committee.
 The Committee is a statutory body which is responsible for the rules of court procedure in the Supreme Court, Court of Appeal, High Court and District Court.

 This page was last updated: